Industrial-Organizational Track | Department of Psychology

 In addition to the general admission requirements for all applicants to our program, we recommend applicants to the Industrial-Organizational Psychology track have passed a college-level introduction to I/O psychology or similar class prior to entrance into our program.

-Please view the the Industrial-Organizational track curriculum to learn more about the courses students in this track will take.
-As part of this coursework, students will complete a 6 credit Plan B Research Project in Psychology, which involves conducting an empirical research project or meta-analysis under the direction of a faculty advisor.
+This is a two-year full-time program.
+Students in the Industrial-Organizational track complete a 6 credit, Plan B Research Project, which involves conducting an empirical research project, applied research project, or meta-analysis under the direction of a faculty advisor.
 The project must be designed and conducted by the individual student; the topic, however, may be based upon the research program of the faculty advisor.

 Year 1 (18 credits)